By simulating riding, but out of the cold and dark, a turbo trainer or indoor trainer lets you keep fit when it's too nasty to ride outside.

-There's also another version of the Flux coming — the Flux 2 — with higher maximum resistance, smoother ride feel and other improvements, but it won't be available until February.
+There's also another version of the Flux — the £699 Flux 2 — with higher maximum resistance and other improvements.

 Wahoo's Kickr power trainer offers a very smooth and realistic road feel, is simple to use and is compatible with an increasing number of apps that give you access to a huge virtual training world.
 But at £999 it's scarily expensive, an investment of serious proportions.